snowplow/docker-snowplow/README.md

   snowplow/s3-loader:0.6.0 \ # if you have built the image
   # snowplow-docker-registry.bintray.io/snowplow/s3-loader:0.6.0 if you have pulled the image
   --config /snowplow/config/config.hocon

+# Iglu Server
+docker run \
+  -v ${PWD}/iglu-server-config:/snowplow/config \
+  snowplow/iglu-server:0.3.0 \ # if you have built the image
+  # snowplow-docker-registry.bintray.io/snowplow/iglu-server:0.3.0 if you have pulled the image
+  --config /snowplow/config/application.conf
 ```

 You can find more information in the readme for each image: